-Max the Mutt also offers a full Portfolio building course, taking place for six hours once a week for 12 weeks.
+MTM also offers a full Portfolio building course, taking place for six hours once a week for 12 weeks.
 This course offers many foundation art skills and encourages developing pieces to create your portfolio.
 This includes fundamentals like principles of drawing, the basics of color theory, composition, gestural life drawing with nude models, perspective and of course how to get through an application process with your art portfolio.
 This program concludes with a one-on-one portfolio review by the instructor for feedback!

 – Kids & Teens –

 “Who’s that Character?”